 Inspire and cultivate personal, moral, and spiritual growth.

 Check out our 2019-2020 impact report here.

 Who is Newman?

-We are named after Blessed John Henry Cardinal Newman - He will be canonized as a saint on October 13th!
+We are named after Saint John Henry Cardinal Newman - He was canonized a saint on October 13th, 2019!

 It was this ideal that captured many peoples attention - both in and outside of the Church.
 Not long after his death, the first "Newman Center" was said to have formed at the University of Pennsylvania.
 Ever since, many secular colleges and universities around the world, Newman centers have been founded to meet the spiritual needs of the Catholic people as well as to be a voice in the dialogue between the Church and the secular world on these campuses.